-To create our new national portfolio, we introduced a new application-based funding system, and have used a fair and thorough application and decision making process, drawing on regional knowledge, artform expertise and a national overview, to assess the applications we received.
+To create our 2012-15 National portfolio, we introduced a new application-based funding system, and have used a fair and thorough application and decision making process, drawing on regional knowledge, artform expertise and a national overview, to assess the applications we received.

 Find out more about the application process.

 The decision-making process involved two distinct stages: 1) an assessment of each application on its own merits and its ability to deliver against the goals set out in Achieving great art for everyone; 2) a balancing of the entire portfolio to achieve the best result for the arts overall.
 The final decisions were taken by our National Council and the nine Regional Councils.